megazear7/orison/src/partials/documentation/context.md

 ### Child Directories

-The `context.root.getChildren()` method will return an array of child directories.
+The `context.local.getChildren()` method will return an array of child directories.
 Each item in the array has the following attributes and methods:

 1. `parent`